 Enjoy the summer solstice in Milwaukee on a boat cruise on the river at sunset, and view the city’s skyline.
 Departs from the dock at 205 W. Highland Ave.

 This material culture focused tour of the North American Indian hall will highlight A Tribute to Survival, the introductory area for the exhibition hall as well as the Woodlands, Southwest, and Northwest coast culture areas.
 Beyond the fascinating artifacts on display, learn how the museum uses the exhibits to support and enhance learning for grade school through university students.
 Tour led by Dawn Scher Thomae, MPM Curator of Anthropology.
-Ticket price includes a museum admission pass for the conference weekend.
+Ticket price includes free admission to the museum all day Saturday.

 - Brew City MKE, Saturday 23 June, 19:00, $7 per person